Experts in Healthy Hormones and Aging Well

 In our Nourishing Wellness Program, we offer replacement of declining hormones with bio-identical hormones.
 Prostate cancer is the most feared complication of testosterone replacement therapy.
 However, there is general agreement that testosterone administration does not cause prostate cancer.

 Furthermore, research indicates that prostate cancer tends to develop in older men who have the lowest levels of testosterone2.
 It is felt that prostate cancer is perhaps related to high estrogen levels.
 Research studies point to elevated estrogen in aging men as the culprit in benign prostatic hypertrophy (BPH)3.
-Commonly seen in aging men, BPH is enlargement of the prostate gland, which may be a precursor to prostate cancer.
-However, if someone has a microscopic, sub-clinical prostate cancer, testosterone therapy might make it worse.
+Commonly seen in aging men, BPH is the enlargement of the prostate gland, which may be a precursor to prostate cancer.
+However, if someone has microscopic, sub-clinical prostate cancer, testosterone therapy might make it worse.

 - Males over the age of 45 have ongoing interval screening of their prostate gland every 3 months for the first year of supplementation and then every 6-12 months after that, depending on one’s prostate cancer risk.

 - Screening should comprise of a digital rectal exam and PSA level.
 The PSA (Prostatic Specific Antigen) is a blood test that screens for disease in the prostate gland.
 Any abnormalities should be further evaluated by ultrasound and/or biopsy.
 We require that you either have this screening done by us before we re-fill testosterone prescriptions.